2017 OF201: Implications for the Planet Nine hypothesis

 "the existence of as an outlier to [TNOs] clustering could potentially challenge [the Planet Nine] hypothesis."

 Konstantin Batygin, the co-author of the Planet Nine hypothesis, argued that the discovery of means nothing in relation to the hypothesis, because the object's orbit is significantly influenced by Neptune.
 Cheng, however, notes that "is right at the boundary between being stable and unstable".
 Nevertheless, Cheng's team agree that their simulations do not disprove Planet Nine.
 In an interview with The New York Times, Cheng "still thought Planet Nine was possible" while Yang "was neutral on Planet Nine’s existence".
 Li initially thought "Okay, this kills Planet Nine" upon seeing 's orbit, but later conceded that the results were not definitive, jokingly stating that "it's 49 percent killed".
 Yang also reiterated that the discovery of means it is likely there are many more similar objects in similar orbits that just have not been detected yet.
 In response to the discovery, astronomer Samantha Lawler from the University of Regina stated that "the original argument for Planet Nine is getting weaker and weaker".

 Physical characteristics

 The diameter of has not been measured with observational techniques, but it can be estimated from its brightness by assuming it has the same geometric albedo as other, similar, large scattered disc objects.
-Cheng, Li, and Yang estimate that is most likely 700 km in diameter, with a predicted albedo of 0.15.
-This places within the diameter range of possible dwarf planets.
+Cheng, Li, and Yang estimate that is most likely 700 km in diameter, with a predicted albedo of 0.13.
+If has a density of 1.7 g/cm3, its mass would be roughly 3×10^20 kg.
+However, Johnston's archive estimates a diameter of 757 km, with an assumed albedo of 0.124. is likely large enough to achieve hydrostatic equilibrium, which would make it a possible dwarf planet.
 For reference, Pluto is 2377 km in diameter and Ceres is 939 km in diameter.

 Observations of in different light filters show that it has a red color similar to Sedna. is slightly redder than the average color of TNOs on scattered disc and detached orbits.
 The brightness of does not show variability over 0.1 magnitudes, suggesting that its shape is likely close to spherical.